Enhō Yūya: Return to competition

+Repromotion to Jūryō

+At the March 2026 tournament, ranked at makushita 4, Enhō started strong, losing only to Okaryu.
+On Day 9, he once again faced Nobehara, who had beaten him for the championship in the previous tournament.
+Enhō won this match with a shitatenage, securing a winning record and bringing him even closer to his goal of a sekitori return.
+On Day 11, Enhō fought Kōtokuzan, who was ranked in jūryō.
+This was Enhō's first time fighting in the jūryō division since 2023.
+Enhō won the match to obtain a fifth victory of the tournament, making a return to salaried status highly likely.
+On March 25, a few days after the tournament ended, Enhō's return to jūryō was made official for the May tournament.
+This would mean that Enhō would fight in jūryō again for the first time since May 2023.
+It would also fulfill the requirement of 30 tournaments ranked as a sekitori required to become a toshiyori after retiring.
+This promotion also marks the first time in the history of sumo that a former makuuchi wrestler has returned to sekitori status after being demoted to the jonokuchi division.

+At the May 2026 tournament, Enhō unveiled a new wisteria mawashi inspired by former komusubi Mainoumi, who was another popular small wrestler.
+Enhō defeated Tochitaikai on Day 1, which was his first win in the jūryō division since the final day of the March 2023 tournament, a span of 1,141 days.

 Fighting style

 Enhō is about 50 kg lighter and shorter than the average for the top makuuchi division.
 Due to his small size he relies on speed and technique to outwit his opponents.
 He is known for coming in very low at the tachi-ai or initial charge and attempting to grab his opponent's mawashi with an inside left hand grip (hidari-yotsu).
 His favourite winning kimarite is shitatenage or underarm throw.
 In addition, more than a third of his wins come from either leg grabs or pulling underarm throw (shitatedashinage), when the average for a typical wrestler is just two percent.
 However his lack of weight means he can also easily be thrown, shoved or picked up and placed out of the ring, making his matches unpredictable and popular with audiences.